haaklina/Final-Project/Statistical approach.md

-## Based on following output, the analysis is formulated in details
+## Based on following outputs, the analysis is formulated in details by using R codes:

 85% horizontal symbiont transmission (χ² = 21.4, p < 0.001).